milochen0418/gallery-web-generator/README.md

 # gallery-web-generator
 Ubuntu 16.04: gallery-web-generator  node.js project with photo pre-processing by shell.
 When I develope this project , I use n to install node with version v10.13.0

 # Easy Usage

+## Already run before.
+If you have already run ./gallery_procedure.sh, or you have copy some successful galleries set into ./photos of this project
+Then you can just use the following command and open browser with http://yourhost:2266/ after input the following command
+$ node ./app.js --port=2266 --subdir=ALL
+If there is 校花 sub-dir in ./photos, then you can oepn http://yourhost:2266/ to see 校花 gallery after input the following command
+$ node ./app.js --port=2266 --subdir=校花

+## First time to run.
 If you first time to clone this source code. and you go to the project folder.
 in this folder you can see ./package.json and all of script in the projects.
 You do the follow command and see follwoing result :
 $ tree -d ../downloads
 ../downloads
 ├── 可愛妹子